teo-cozma/Craftsmen-on-the-web/README.md

 - Change the image path -> where is the image saved ? on the server ? cloud storage ?
 - refine the articles functionality (delete)
 - create a searchbar

+#### Day nineteen (10/02)
+Spent the whole day trying to deploy properly on Heroku.
+The problems were mostly due to some of my coding errors (the SQL columns could not be identified).
+Those were resolved.
+However, lingering issue with displaying the dynamic images on Heroku, due mostly to the ephemeral nature of its db storage.
+There might be a workaround there but it'll still take me some time to research and implement.
+Thus, I haven't been able to create a search bar or make the recommended style changes, but these can be done later.
+Definitely in the future, I will make to sure not to mess with the naming in the migrations tables (keep everything lowercase, don't make the id nullable, and don't set limits, like max characters, through that).

+Also I got the right font for the logo !!!

+#### Day twenty (11/02)
+Similar problem with the contact form in the deployed version.
+I think I managed to fix that, but now the question is how I'll be able to see if the message was at all sent.
+How do I see the content of the deployed database ?

 ---